Philipp Hansa

 Philipp Hansa (born 3 June 1990) is an Austrian radio presenter and actor.

-He has been in films like Das Fest der Liebe (2012).
+He has starred in films like Das Fest der Liebe (2012).
 After graduating in 2011, Hansa started working for the radio station HITRADIO Ö3, he has been both a radio presenter on the radio station as well as an actor in radio plays as the character Hansmann.
 Since February 2015 Hansa is presenting the morning show on the station.

-Hansa presented the jury votes from Austria in the 2019, 2021, and 2022 Eurovision Song Contest finals.